austin-rt/useCallback/README.md

 const getBookDetails = useCallback(() => {}, []);
 ```

-Next, we add `async` before our parameters.
+In our example, we need `async` before our parameters.

 ```js
 const getBookDetails = useCallback(async () => {}, []);